YosefLab/compassR/README.md

 1. Make sure you have installed [the `devtools` package](https://github.com/r-lib/devtools) from CRAN.
 1. Run `devtools::install_github("YosefLab/compassanalytics")`.

-You can accomplish both of these steps by running the following R code:
+You can accomplish both of these steps by running the following R code.

 ```R
 # Install devtools from CRAN.